bipulbd08/ImunifyAV-Free---Manual-Quarantine-Restore-Manager/README.md

 5. **Audit Logging:** Every file action is written to a centralized history log, allowing the interactive restore engine to map files back to their precise origins, fix permissions (`644`), and restore proper cPanel user/group ownership.

 ---
+## 🚀 Manual Installation
+Step 1: Deploy the Quarantine & Restore Command Engine

+Create the core binary container file:
+Bash

+nano /usr/local/bin/imunify-q

+Paste the exact contents of the imunify-q file from this repository into the window.
+Save and exit (Ctrl+O, Enter, Ctrl+X).

+Make the command binary globally executable by the system:
+Bash

+chmod +x /usr/local/bin/imunify-q

+Step 2: Deploy the Automated Retention Cleanup Script

+Create the background lifecycle rotation script file:
+Bash

+nano /usr/local/bin/imunify_purge_cron.sh

+Paste the exact contents of the imunify_purge_cron.sh file from this repository into the window.
+Save and exit (Ctrl+O, Enter, Ctrl+X).

+Grant execution permissions to the rotation utility:
+Bash

+chmod +x /usr/local/bin/imunify_purge_cron.sh

+Step 3: Hook the Retention Utility Into System Automation

+To ensure older malicious payloads are systematically purged from your root filesystem, manually hook the script into the root user's system crontab table.

+Open the interactive cron table configuration window:
+Bash

+crontab -e

+Navigate to the very bottom line of the file and insert the following automation string:
+Code snippet

+0 0 * * * /usr/local/bin/imunify_purge_cron.sh >/dev/null 2>&1

+Save and close the file.
+The terminal will confirm with crontab: installing new crontab.
+🔍 Verification Checklist

+Verify that your manual installation was successful by running the command directly:
+Bash

+imunify-q

 ## 🚀 Quick One-Click Installation